If you’re not already familiar with the term “Big Rock,” then you could read Doctor Steven Covey’s “The 7 Habits of Highly Successful People”…

 In both cases, a replication of the environment and regular updates and backups of data, mean that there is a hot standby environment, ready to be accessed when needed.

-From a financial perspective, both of these solutions mean that no capital expenditure or physical space is needed.
-They are both extremely secure from any physical or cyber-attacks, so much so that they satisfy the stringent requirements of the UK and US governments.
+From a financial perspective, both solutions mean that no capital expenditure or physical space is needed.
+They are both extremely secure from any physical or cyber-attacks – so much so in fact that they satisfy the stringent requirements of the UK and US governments.